kapilvalecha/Annual-Bonus-Report/README.md

 # Annual-Bonus-Report
-Annual Bonus Report for the employees, to find out which three employees are eligible for the bonus this year,
+Annual Bonus Report for the employees, to find out which three employees are eligible for the bonus this year.